• Home

 Steps can be repeated if the product or service being offered is the type that customers should want to purchase multiple times in the future.

 Effective lead management matters because it’s the entire backbone of the selling process.
-Most of the time, leads are not going to slip into making a purchase without any form of encouragement from the business they’re visiting.
+Generally, leads are not going to slip into making a purchase without any form of encouragement from the business they’re visiting.
 While it can happen, it’s not wise to rely on the customer alone to find their way through the sales funnel and become a satisfied customer.

 Lead management is essential when it comes to developing an effective strategy for continuously making new sales.